exercism/v3/languages/haskell/exercises/shared/.docs/cli.md

 # CLI

 You can run the tests by opening a command prompt in the exercise's directory, and then running the [`stack test` command][docs-stack-test].
-If your code compiles this command will
+If your code compiles this command will show you which tests passed and which failed - when a test fails the rest might not be executed so just focus on making tests pass one by one.

 Once all the tests are passing, you can submit your solution by opening a command prompt in the exercise's directory and running the [`exercism submit` command][docs-exercism-cli].